Frequently Asked Questions

 2. Will I be charged for a missed appointment?

 Yes.
 Appointments not canceled 48 hours in advance of the scheduled visit are subject to a cancellation fee depending on the type of service.
-Further information regarding the cancellation policy can be obtained from HMS Midwest, LLC by calling 1-888-343-1171 or by visiting the website www.practicemanagers.com.
+Further information regarding the cancellation policy can be obtained from staff at Huffman Psychology at info@hpsych.com or by calling 517-337-9554.

 3. Do I need to be present during my child’s appointments?

 Yes.
 A parent or legal guardian of a minor must remain on site throughout the assessment.
-A waiting room is available for use.
+A waiting room with free wireless internet access is available for use.

 4. What is the cost of an assessment?